Are foundation models for computer vision good conformal predictors?

-First, we study the performance of 11 vision foundation models paired with CP methods under the standard setting, and on the three datasets, which presents ideal conditions: a sufficiently large calibration set, and absence of distributional drifts between calibration and test sets.
-We aim to determine whether we can prescribe a winner solution in this scenario and which factors can help identifying it.
+First, we study the performance of 17 vision foundation models paired with CP methods under the standard setting, and on the three datasets, which present ideal conditions: a sufficiently large calibration set, and absence of distributional drifts between calibration and test sets.
+We aim to determine whether we can prescribe a winner solution in this scenario and which factors can help identify it.

-Fig. \ref{fig:exp_1_lp_metrics} depicts the relationship between the linear probing performance of each model and the conformal set size (\textit{top}), and coverage gap (\textit{bottom}).
+Figure \ref{fig:exp_1_lp_metrics} depicts the relationship between the linear probing performance of each model and the conformal set size (\textit{top}), and coverage gap (\textit{bottom}).
 The initial observation highlights a clear trend: higher-performance models tend to produce smaller prediction sets, regardless of the conformal method used.
-Nevertheless, while set efficiency (i.e. size) is typically considered as a sufficient condition in most prior literature in conformal prediction \cite{angelopoulosuncertainty}, our analysis revealed that \textit{the relation with the accuracy does not consistently hold when examining other metrics}.
-In particular, Fig. \ref{fig:exp_1_lp_metrics} (\textit{bottom}) exposes that different CP methods yield mixed results for the coverage gap, which do not correlate directly with accuracy across all CP approaches.
+Nevertheless, while set efficiency (i.e. size) is typically considered as a sufficient condition in most prior literature in conformal prediction \citep{angelopoulosuncertainty}, our analysis revealed that \textit{the relation with the accuracy does not consistently hold when examining other metrics}.
+In particular, Figure \ref{fig:exp_1_lp_metrics} (\textit{bottom}) exposes that different CP methods yield mixed results for the coverage gap, which do not correlate directly with accuracy across all CP approaches.
 While APS appears to be almost unaffected by the model performance, RAPS clearly benefits from a strong performance, and LAC is negatively affected by more accurate models as the dataset becomes more complex.

-Regarding comparison between the CP methods, if we consider the set size, APS is clearly outperformed by the other approaches, particularly on ImageNet, whereas LAC provides the smallest prediction sizes, closely followed by RAPS.
+Regarding comparison between the CP methods, if we consider the set size, APS is clearly outperformed by the other approaches, whereas LAC provides the smallest prediction sizes, closely followed by RAPS.
 Indeed, RAPS is specifically designed to reduce the conformal set size of APS.
 However, the coverage gap results indicate that this comes at the cost of increasing the range of the class-conditional coverage.
 Below, we analyze the underlying causes that may explain this behaviour.